13 Ecommerce Personalization Examples (+5 Strategies for YOUR Store)

 Let’s get started.

-While there are many ways to accomplish this, one of your best solutions is OptinMonster:
+While there are many ways to accomplish these types of personalized recommendations, one of your best solutions is OptinMonster.

 optinmonster new homepage

-OptinMonster is the world’s BEST lead generation software.
-It also comes loaded with campaigns and triggers that you can use to show the right offers to the right people at just the right times across your website.
+OptinMonster is the world’s best lead generation software.
+It also comes loaded with campaigns and triggers that are perfect for eCommerce personalization.

 Here are just a few of the features that let OptinMonster help you create offers based on your user’s behavior:

-• MonsterLinks™: Increase conversions by displaying campaigns on a button or link click.
+• MonsterLinks™: Increase conversions by displaying campaigns when users click a specific button or link.

 • OnSite Retargeting®: Engage returning visitors by showing fresh campaigns and preventing “popup fatigue.”